mehrzad-sajjadi/mehrzad-sajjadi/README.md

 ###

-<p align="left">a passionate back-end developer with a love for crafting robust and efficient solutions.
-With a strong foundation in JavaScript and TypeScript, I specialize in building scalable web applications using Node.js and Express.js.
-I'm dedicated to continuous learning and improving my skills to deliver high-quality software.</p>
+<p align="left">A creative and passionate software engineer with expertise in **Laravel**, **JavaScript**, **Vue.js**, and **React.js**, dedicated to building dynamic and scalable web applications.
+By combining deep knowledge of modern frameworks with hands-on experience in designing interactive user interfaces, I craft solutions that deliver high performance and exceptional user experiences.
+Always eager to embrace new opportunities for learning and innovation, I strive to create software that exceeds expectations.</p>

 ###